 Selegiline Side Effects

-Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating
+Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating.
+Other dosage forms:

 - Chest pain (severe)

 - fast or slow heartbeat